Timo-Weike/logicly/README.md

 # logicly

-`logicly` is command line tool intended to make is easier to work with logical expressions.
+`logicly` is command line tool intended to make it easier to work with logical expressions.
 One can use `logicly` to create a truth-table for a logic expression.
 If you run the command `logicly -t "a | b -> b & c"`, `logicly` will produce the following output:
 ~~~